slbailey/Retrovue/docs/contracts/EnricherList.md

 ## Behavior Contract Rules (B-#)

 - **B-1:** The command MUST list all configured enricher instances from the database.
-- **B-2:** The command MUST display enricher type, scope, name, and configuration for each instance.
+- **B-2:** The command MUST display enricher type, name, and configuration for each instance.
 - **B-3:** When `--json` is supplied, output MUST include fields `"status"`, `"enrichers"`, and `"total"` with appropriate data structures.
 - **B-4:** On listing failure (database access error), the command MUST exit with code `1` and print a human-readable error message.
 - **B-5:** The `--dry-run` flag MUST show what would be listed without executing database queries.